ANNA MURRAY PREECE (R.S.Hom. DSH, Dip. RH, ATH reg.)

 Anna started her working life taking photographs of rock bands in the late 1970's and studied photography, film and tv at the London College of Printing.
-In 1982 she began studying Tai Chi which started to take her in a new direcction.
-This led her to train at the School of Homeopathy and set up practice in 1987.
+In 1982 she began studying Tai Chi which opened her to new possibilites leading her to train at the School of Homeopathy and set up practice in 1987.

 In 1996 she started teaching “Healing Movement” having trained to teach “Move Into Life’ with Sandra Reeve and studied extensively with Suprapto Suryodarmo and other teachers of movement.
 Since 1997 she and Rob have co-facilitated meditation and movement retreats in Vajrayana Buddhism.
 Between 2002 – 2004 she facilitated a movement group at Harmony Rehabilitation Centre for adults with addictions.

 In recent years Anna trained in 'Rhythmic Healing' with Ruth Noble, completing this in 2009.
 This has influenced her movement practice considerably taking it more into the realms of deep healing to support greater alignment between the physical, emotional, mental, energetic, and spiritual aspects of being www.rhythmichealing.com In 2012 Ruth requested that she beccame the designated teacher for introductory courses in Rhythmic Healing which Anna now offers at regular intervals.